 Where Can You Find the Most Beautiful Fall Foliage?

 Does your area experience fall foliage?
 Some level of autumn foliage changes in most regions of North America, but it’s New England, the upper Midwest, the Rocky Mountains, and parts of the Appalachians that hold the jackpot for leaf peepers.
 The right climate and light conditions and an abundance of the tree varieties that hoard colorful pigments come together in these places.

 While tradition has it that Columbus Day weekend is when the color peaks in New England, the mythical maximum occurs in northern Maine in mid- to late September and “travels” south, reaching the Connecticut shore by late October.

+Wondering when the leaves will change in your area?
 Below is an animation of the changing leaves from past years, based on the foliage reports from our readers.
-This map can give you an idea of when leaves typically start to change across the country.
+Although every year is different, this map should give you an idea of when leaves typically start to change across the country.